Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

 We're here to provide environmentally-friendly products and gifts for a healthy body, healthy mind and healthy home.
 Here's a few examples:

-* M﻿agnesium-rich sprays for tired, aching or sore muscles (also great for restless legs).
+* \[M﻿agnesium-rich sprays] for tired, aching or sore muscles (also great for restless legs).
 * Beautiful p﻿lastic-free [essential oil diffusers](/bansma01), organic cotton washcloths and beeswax food wrappers.
-* Essential oils to reduce the pain and symptoms of many common ailments faced by many of us.
+* \[Essential oils] to reduce the pain and symptoms of many common ailments faced by many of us.
+* L﻿uxury \[heat packs] with removable, washable covers

 ***What are essential oils?***